intelligide/intelligide/README.md

 ## About me

-I'm Yoann Potinet, a 24yo French (futur-engineer) living in Montreal, Quebec.
+I'm Yoann Potinet, a French game developer living in Montreal, Quebec.
 I am passionate about automation and tooling.
 I wrote some tools to make life easier for developers.
-I'm a [Conan](https://github.com/conan-io/conan) and [Conan Center](https://github.com/conan-io/conan-center-index) contributor.
-I advise you to use this great tool to facilitate your C++ development.

 You can find more details regarding my education and employment history in [my LinkedIn profile](https://www.linkedin.com/in/yoann-potinet/).
-I am looking for an internship and employment opportunities to complete my education.
-I’m looking to collaborate on professional AAA games and game engines.

 More links:
 - [My GitLab profile](https://gitlab.com/intelligide)